sirharis214/lamp-stack/Setup/docs/rabbitmq_cluster.md

 # Creating a RabbitMQ Cluster
 Start by downloading `rabbitmq-server` on each VM.
 Once all VM's are on the same rabbitmq cluster, We will configure rabbitmq from the rabbitmq-server VM.
-All other VM's will have access to the rabbitmq management console.

 # VM Hostnames
 1. frontend-server